GDPR Code of Conduct for True Influence

 9. Assigned Responsibility

-TIG has designated Privacy Manager who will be the contact person to handle all Data Subjects requests and complaints.
-Considering the current level of risk exposure to GDPR sensitive data in the TIG, it is considered that the core activity of TIG does not involve a large scale and systematic monitoring of EU data subjects nor offering of any services to individuals in EU and hence there is no requirement to designate a “Data Protection Officer” as envisaged under GDPR.
+True Influence has designated Privacy Manager who will be the contact person to handle all Data Subjects requests and complaints.
+Considering the current level of risk exposure to GDPR sensitive data in the True Influence, it is considered that the core activity of True Influence does not involve a large scale and systematic monitoring of EU data subjects nor offering of any services to individuals in EU and hence there is no requirement to designate a “Data Protection Officer” as envisaged under GDPR.

 An Information Security Governance Committee (ISGC) will be overall in charge of Information Security including GDPR compliance.
-It will be the apex policy making body of the TIG group responsible for laying down all information security policies including GDPR policy and will monitor the need to designate any person or a consultant as Data Protection Officer in due course.
+It will be the apex policy making body of True Influence responsible for laying down all information security policies including GDPR policy and will monitor the need to designate any person or a consultant as Data Protection Officer in due course.

 10. Data Classification